JazminVidal/gop-dnn-epadb/README.md

 ## Introduction

-This toolkit is meant to facilitate experimentation with Epa-DB by allowing user to run a state-of-the-art baseline system on it.
+This toolkit is meant to facilitate experimentation with Epa-DB by allowing users to run a state-of-the-art baseline system on it.
 Epa-DB, is a database of non-native English speech by argentinian speakers of Spanish.
 It is intended for research on mispronunciation detection and development of pronunciation assessment systems.
 The database includes recordings from 50 non-native speakers of English, 25 male and 25 female, whose first language (L1) is Spanish from Argentina (mainly of the Rio de la Plata dialect).